surdaft/twitch-interface/README.md

 [![Build Status](https://travis-ci.org/surdaft/twitch-interface.svg?branch=master)](https://travis-ci.org/surdaft/twitch-interface)

-This twitch interface is to allow an easy use of the Twitch API via PHP.
+This twitch interface is to allow an easy use of the Twitch API via PHP5.6 >.
 There are many other composer libraries that accomplish this but they are not quite what I needed personally.

 Most methods are replicated in a similar structure from the [Twitch API](https://dev.twitch.tv), though some may be missing or executed in a way you would not expect.
 If this is the case then please leave an issue here and I or another developer can look at implementing it.
 If you would like to do a pull request then that is more than welcome too.